apache/arrow-site/_posts/2022-03-16-datafusion-contrib.md

 ## DataFusion-ObjectStore-S3

 This [crate](https://github.com/datafusion-contrib/datafusion-objectstore-s3) provides an `ObjectStore` implementation for querying data stored in S3 or S3 compatible storage.
+This makes it almost as easy to query data that lives on S3 as lives in local files

 - Ability to create `S3FileSystem` to register as part of DataFusion `ExecutionContext`
 - Register files or directories stored on S3 with `ctx.register_listing_table`